 - Air leakage – the rate of air movement around a window, expressed in units of cubic feet per minute per square foot of frame area.
 A lower air leakage rating means the window is tighter (and better sealed with less air leakage) than a window with a higher rating.

 For windows installed in Harris County homes, they must have a U-factor of 0.40 or less AND an SHGC of 0.25 or less to qualify for ENERGY STAR.
 Learn more at energystar.gov »

-Most major manufacturers make energy efficient windows that qualify for the ENERGY STAR label—in fact, most work each year to make their products more and more efficient to increase comfort and savings for homeowners like you.
-If you’re looking to replace your current windows with more energy efficient models, call us at Ultra Windows.
+Most major manufacturers make energy-efficient windows that qualify for the ENERGY STAR label—in fact, most work each year to make their products more and more efficient to increase savings and comfort for homeowners like you.
+If you’re looking to replace your current windows with more energy-efficient models, call us at Ultra Windows.
 We will talk through your needs and specifications to make sure you get the right product.

 Ultra Windows’ window installation includes the finest materials that will last and stand up to our lifetime window installation warranty.
 Contact Ultra Windows for energy-efficient window installation in and around the Houston area!